-All the brilliant marketing efforts in the world – whether they be social media, email or advertising campaigns – mean nothing if you don’t know who your customer is, you don’t have a keen understanding of the market you are operating in, or know your competitors.
+All the brilliant marketing efforts in the world – whether they be social media, email or advertising campaigns – mean nothing if you don’t know who your customer is, you don’t have a keen understanding of the market you are operating in, or know your competitors aka an understanding of your market.

 This is Shirley Anthony’s advice to all new entrepreneurs or business owners whose businesses are stagnating or failing.